brooksbenson/eloquent-js/chapter1/chapter1-notes.md

 #### Infinity

-Infinity and -Infinity represent positive and negative infinities and are rarely useful.
+Infinity and -Infinity represent positive and negative infinities.

 ### Strings